Best AI Chatbots for Business: How to Choose the Right AI Platform

 An AI chatbot for business must handle support questions, lead capture, and staff help.
 It must also keep records.
 When a reply fails, the team needs to see it and fix it without breaking other answers.
 This is not a nice extra.
 It is required for daily work.

-The 5 Criteria That Define the Best AI Chatbot in Real Use
+The 5 Key Features That Define the Best AI Chatbot in Real Use

 If you are judging options, use these checks.
 They show whether a tool can run day after day.
 This is how to spot the best AI chatbots before problems start.